Forethought-Technologies/AutoChain/README.md

 print(chain.run("Write me a poem about AI")['message'])
 ```

-We could add a list of tools to the agent and chain similar to LangChain
+User could add a list of tools to the agent similar to LangChain

 ```python
 tools = [Tool(